sarcophagus-org/quickstart-archaeologist/README.md

 ## Setup Instructions Linux

+1. Once your VPS is setup, connect to your droplet using the CLI:

+  >`ssh root@>droplet-ip<`

+2. Once logged into your VPS droplet, you will need to 'apt-get install' git, docker, and docker-compose

-1. Clone this repo:
+3. Once setup is complete, Clone this repo:

    >`git clone https://github.com/sarcophagus-org/quickstart-archaeologist && cd quickstart-archaeologist`

-2. Copy example env file.
+4. Copy example env file.

    >`cp .env.example .env`

-3. Fill out the env file values.  *warning: do not alter the name of the file or it will not be recognized*
+5. Fill out the env file values.  *warning: do not alter the name of the file or it will not be recognized*

    >`nano.env`